exasol/powerbi-exasol/README.md

 If you face issues with únicode characters, you can install the newest connector as described below:

-If you want to use the most current connector provided in this repository to be able to use the newest connector available, before the next offical release of Power BI, please us the following instroductions:
+If you want to use the most current connector provided in this repository to be able to use the newest connector available, before the next official release of Power BI, please us the following instructions:

 * Download [Exasol.mez](https://github.com/EXASOL/powerbi-exasol/blob/master/Exasol/bin/Release/Exasol.mez)
 * Create A directory like  [Documents]\Power BI Desktop\Custom Connectors